privacyidea/privacyidea/doc/configuration/realms.rst

 .. index:: resolver priority

 Within a realm you can give each resolver a priority.
 The priority is used to find a user that is located in several resolvers.
+If a user is located in more than one resolver, the user will be taken from the resolver with the lowest number in the priority.

 Priorities are numbers between 1 and 999.
 The lower the number the higher the priority.